 Safehold's Audit Committee is directly responsible for the appointment, compensation, retention, oversight, and termination of the external auditors.
-Safehold's Audit Committee has appointed Deloitte & Touche LLP, or Deloitte, an independent registered public accounting firm, to audit Safehold's consolidated financial statements for the year ending December 31, 2023.
+Safehold's Audit Committee has appointed Deloitte & Touche LLP, or Deloitte, an independent registered public accounting firm, to audit Safehold's consolidated financial statements for the year ending December 31, 2024.

 The independent registered public accounting firm is responsible for auditing the effectiveness of Safehold's internal controls over financial reporting and for expressing its opinion thereon, in addition to auditing the annual consolidated financial statements and expressing an opinion whether those financial statements conform to generally accepted accounting principles in the United States.
 Safehold's Audit Committee also approved the engagement of an accounting firm to assist management in preparing documentation, testing and evaluating internal controls over financial reporting, and reviewing the performance of those controls.
-Safehold's Audit Committee does not prepare financial statements or
+Safehold's Audit Committee does not prepare financial statements or conduct audits.

 On August 10, 2022, Safehold Inc. ("Old SAFE") entered into an Agreement and Plan of Merger (the "Merger Agreement") with iStar Inc. ("iStar"), and on March 31, 2023, in accordance with the terms of the Merger Agreement, Old SAFE merged with and into iStar, at which time Old SAFE ceased to exist, and iStar continued as the surviving corporation and changed its name to "Safehold Inc." (the "Merger").
 For accounting purposes, the Merger is treated as a "reverse acquisition" in which iStar is considered the legal acquirer and Old SAFE is considered the accounting acquirer.
-As a result, the historical financial statements of Old SAFE became the historical financial statements of Safehold Inc.
+As a result, the historical financial statements of Old SAFE became the historical financial statements of Safehold Inc. References to the "SAFE" refer to the business and operations of Old SAFE and its consolidated subsidiaries prior to the Merger and to Safehold Inc. (formerly known as iStar) and its consolidated subsidiaries following the consummation of the Merger.

-Old SAFE had appointed Deloitte to audit Old SAFE's consolidated financial statements for the year ending December 31, 2022.
-In its capacity as Old SAFE's independent registered public accounting firm for 2022, Deloitte issued a report on the consolidated financial statements as of and for the year ended December 31, 2022.
-In connection with the December 31, 2022, audited consolidated financial statements, the Old SAFE Audit Committee:
+SAFE appointed Deloitte to audit SAFE's consolidated financial statements for the year ending December 31, 2023.
+In its capacity as SAFE's independent registered public accounting firm for 2023, Deloitte issued a report on the consolidated financial statements as of and for the year ended December 31, 2023.
+In connection with the December 31, 2023, audited consolidated financial statements, the Audit Committee:

-reviewed and discussed with management and the independent registered public accounting firm Old SAFE's internal controls over financial reporting, including a review of management's and the independent registered public accounting firm's assessments of and reports on the effectiveness of internal controls over financial reporting and any significant deficiencies or material weaknesses; reviewed and discussed with management and the independent registered public accounting firm Old SAFE's audited financial statements, including discussions regarding critical accounting policies, other appropriate financial accounting and reporting principles and practices, the quality of such principles and practices, and the reasonableness of significant judgments; discussed with the independent registered public accounting firm the items that are required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC; and reviewed and considered the written disclosures in the letter received from Deloitte, as required by the Public Company Accounting Oversight Board, regarding the independent accountant's communications with the Old SAFE Audit Committee regarding independence, including a discussion about its independence from Old SAFE and management.
+- reviewed and discussed with management and the independent registered public accounting firm SAFE's internal controls over financial reporting, including a review of management's and the independent registered public accounting firm's assessments of and reports on the effectiveness of internal controls over financial reporting and any significant deficiencies or material weaknesses; - reviewed and discussed with management and the independent registered public accounting firm SAFE's audited financial statements, including discussions regarding critical accounting policies, other appropriate financial accounting and reporting principles and practices, the quality of such principles and practices, and the reasonableness of significant judgments; - discussed with the independent registered public accounting firm the items that are required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC; and - reviewed and considered the written disclosures in the letter received from Deloitte, as required by the Public Company Accounting Oversight Board, regarding the independent accountant's communications with the SAFE Audit Committee regarding independence, including a discussion about its independence from SAFE and management.